Phishing and Social Engineering Loom Large in Verizon 2021 Data Breach Investigation Report

 If you haven’t read it yet, Verizon has released its clever, compelling 2022 Data Breach Investigations Report.
 We thought we’d take a look at the report’s investigation of phishing, which has been on the rise during the pandemic and is mentioned over 50 times in the report.

 Phishing remains one of the top Action varieties in breaches and has done so for the past two years.
 Not content to rest on its scaly laurels, however, it has utilized quarantine to pump up its frequency to being present in 36% of breaches (up from 25% last year).
 This increase correlates with our expectations given the initial rush in phishing and COVID-19-related phishing lures as the worldwide stay-at-home orders went into effect.Verizon 2021 Data Breach Investigations Report

-Verizon researchers discovered 29,207 security incidents in 2020 from 88 countries; 5,258 of those were confirmed as data breaches.
+Verizon researchers discovered 29,207 security incidents from 88 countries; 5,258 of those were confirmed as data breaches.
 Here are the nitty gritty numbers on the data breaches:

 - Phishing was present in 36% of breaches—up 11% from last year

 - Ransomware appears in 10% of breaches—more than double from last year

 - 85% of breaches involved a human element